-LVCIL provides several Transition and Employment (T & E) services.
+LVCIL provides several Transition and Employment (T&E) services.
 Career Path, one of the T&E services, offers employment services for adults, with a primary focus on adults ages 18-25.
 These services encompass an eight-week Work-Essential Skills Training class followed by traditional community-based work assessments, job development and job coaching.
 Services are delivered based on a strength driven Person-Centered Plan process, which each participant experiences along with his/her support network.
 Many participants have recently completed high school and are seeking their first significant employment experience.
 The program was started with an Innovation and Expansion Grant through the PA Office of Vocational Rehabilitation ("OVR"), and in late 2011 achieved sustainability and moved into a fee-for service program.
 The primary purchaser of the services is the PA OVR office, but the services have also been provided through the Office of Developmental Programs and under private pay agreements.
-The program has grown to serve about 250 participants at any given time and staffing in the program has increased steadily.
+The program now serves about 150 participants at any given time.

-Other T&E services have also grown for youth with disabilities who are still attending school, due in large part to the Workforce Innovation and Opportunity Act (WIOA).
+Other T&E services also serves youth with disabilities who are still attending school, due in large part to the Workforce Innovation and Opportunity Act (WIOA).
 These services aim to afford youth work experiences prior to completion of high school and are funded by the PA Office of Vocational Rehabilitation through a fee-for-service agreement.
 They include work-based learning experiences, job shadowing, paid work experiences and travel training.
 Group learning experiences are offered in schools on a broad curriculum of prevocational and transition services.